Mutilar/CSE100/README.md

-# CSE100
-Labs and other work for CSE100: Algorithm Design and Analysis
+# Coursework for CSE100: Algorithm Design and Analysis